rubenarturopj/airbnb_clone_001/Steps_INSTRUCCIONS_ReadMe_Files/Step24-Vercel-deploy-wrapup.md

 1. Go to github > your profile > settings > left panel: Developper settings > left panel: OAuth Apps > Right panel: Select the OAuth App.

-2. Change `Homepage URL` to what vercel gave you.
-FOR INSTANCE: `https://video-rent-example.vercel.app/`.
+2. Change `Homepage URL` completely to what vercel gave you.
+FOR INSTANCE: `https://video-rent-example.vercel.app/`. cambialo todo.

 3. Change `Authorization callback URL` to the same URL Vercel gave you.
+Change it all. cambialo todo.

 4. Click on `Update application` button.